Pregnancy Acupuncture: Nurturing Your Body & Easing Common Pregnancy Symptoms

 • You can see this overview of research for more information on acupuncture & moxabustion for breech

-• Umbilical blood flow: a study which looked at umbilical blood flow under ultrasound during acupuncture treatment found that acupuncture improves umbilical blood flow (which delivers oxygen and nutrients to your baby) (2)
+• A study which looked at umbilical blood flow under ultrasound during acupuncture treatment found that acupuncture improves umbilical blood flow (which delivers oxygen and nutrients to your baby) (2)

 Pregnancy Acupuncture